 Market Trading Hours for Equity

 Trading on equities takes place from Monday to Friday except on holidays declared by the stock exchange.
-These holidays are declared in advance and list of the same is available at 2019 Holiday List of Stock Exchanges
+These holidays are declared in advance and list of the same is available at BSE & NSE Holidays List for 2020

 Market Trading Hours for Mutual Funds